-- A indicates excellent work and carries 4 quality points per semester hour. - B indicates good work and carries 3 quality points per semester hour. - C indicates average work and carries 2 quality points per semester hour. - D indicates inferior work and carries 1 quality point per semester hour. - E indicates a course in progress.
+- A indicates excellent work and carries 4.0 quality points per semester hour. - A- indicates excellent work and carries 3.7 quality points per semester hour. - B+ indicates good work and carries 3.3 quality points per semester hour. - B indicates good work and carries 3.0 quality points per semester hour. - B- indicates good work and carries 2.7 quality points per semester hour. - C+ indicates a verage work and carries 2.3 quality points per semester hour. - C indicates average work and carries 2.0 quality points per semester hour. - C- indicates average work and carries 1.7 quality points per semester hour. - D+ indicates inferior work and carries 1.3 quality point per semester hour. - D indicates inferior work and carries 1.0 quality point per semester hour. - E indicates a course in progress.
 Not included in the grade point average, a grade of E shall be awarded for graduate thesis, recital and dissertation courses and for such self-paced or skill courses as the Academic and/or Graduate Council may designate.
 An E shall be changed to a P only in the case of credit for thesis and dissertation and then only for the last recorded credit for these courses.
 Otherwise, the E remains on the record indicating that to receive credit the student must re-register for the course, repeating it on a regular basis until completing it.
 Upon completion, the appropriate grade, whether P or valuative, shall be assigned. - F indicates failure and carries no quality points. - I indicates that a student was unable to complete course requirements by the end of the term because of extraordinary circumstances beyond his or her control.
 Poor performance or unexplained absences are not justification for the assignment of an I. If an I has not been removed by the end of the next semester (excluding summer term), it automatically becomes an F. Students are prohibited from enrolling in any course for which the current grade is I. - AW-indicates administrative withdrawal. - WP-indicates withdrawal from a course passing after the deadline for dropping courses. - WF-indicates withdrawal from a course failing after the deadline for dropping courses.
-(This grade is computed in the GPA as F.) - P indicates a passing grade in courses taken on a pass-fail basis (does not count in computing GPA). - Beginning Fall 2003 the graduate grading system will employ plus and minus notations that will affect GPA.
+(This grade is computed in the GPA as F.) - P indicates a passing grade in courses taken on a pass-fail basis (does not count in computing GPA).